UnifierHQ/unifier-revolt/README.md

 instance and allows messages from Revolt to be bridged to other platforms.

 ## Requirements
-### v1.0.5 or newer
+### v1.2.0 or newer
-Unifier v1.2.0 or newer is required.
+Unifier v2.0.5 or newer is required.

+### v1.1.0
+Unifier v2.0.0 - v2.0.4-patch2 is required.

-### v1.0.4 or older
+### v1.0.5
-Unifier v1.1.12 is required.
+Unifier v1.2.x is required.

 ## Setup
-### Unifier v1.2.0 or newer
+### Unifier v2.0.5 or newer
 To install Unifier Revolt Support, you can run `u!install https://github.com/UnifierHQ/unifier-revolt` on the bot.
 This will install the plugin through System Manager.

+> [!INFO]
+> You may see an unknown service error if you use Unifier versions between v2.0.5 and v2.0.6-patch4.
+This is because
+> these versions do not support services providing Native Universal Platform Support (NUPS).
+Revolt Support should
+> still work without NUPS on these versions.

-### Unifier v1.1.12 or older
+### Unifier v2.0.4-patch2 or older
 To install Unifier Revolt Support, you will need to manually install the extension.
+Download v1.1.0 then copy `bridge_revolt.py` to `cogs` folder.

+### Unifier v1.2.x
-Download v1.0.4 then copy `bridge_revolt.py` to `cogs` folder.
+To install Unifier Revolt Support, you will need to manually install the extension.
+Download v1.0.5 then copy `bridge_revolt.py` to `cogs` folder.

 Installing using admin.py and upgrading using upgrader.py is no longer available.